arjkb/personal-story/_posts/blog/2017-03-11-Masala-Dosa-at-Annapurna.md

 Google maps revealed a vegetarian restaurant -- Annapurna -- located half a mile from Santa Clara Hall (where I live).
 I don't exactly know if this restaurant is Indian, but I'm tempted to think that way.
 At the very least, "Annapurna" is an Indian name.
 It was an Indian friend of mine who first mentioned this place to me, but I have never actually been there.

 I decided to have breakfast from this place today.
-A vegetarian meal will be a welcome change from the usual chicken/fish/beef/pork/turkey/bacon that I usually eat from LaPo.
+A vegetarian meal will be a welcome change from the usual chicken/fish/beef/pork/turkey/bacon that I eat from LaPo.

 It was a brisk 15 minute walk under the broken clouds.
 The erstwhile leafless trees were now sprouting leaves.
-Temperatures touched nearly 20 &deg;C during midday for the last couple of days.
-Spring has finally arrived.
+Temperatures touched nearly 20 &deg;C during midday for the last couple of days. *Spring.*

 A pleasant girl in her 20s welcomed me in and handed me [their menu.](http://www.chaishoppe.com/images/menu/2016_Annapurna_Menu.pdf "2016_Annapurna_Menu.pdf"){:target="_blank_"} Her name is Natalie and -- doubling up as the cashier as well as the waiter -- she was the sole person interacting with the customers.
 It took me a while to make sense of the menu.
 Despite being an Indian in a supposedly Indian restaurant, most dishes were unfamiliar to me.
 However, I did manage to find *masala dosa* and ordered it along with white tea.